MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Controls the use of early termination of the geometry octree for isolated points.

+### `--jointTwoPointIdcm=0|1`
+Controls the method used to code the point positions of directly coded nodes containing two distinct points.
+When enabled, an implicit point order is used to improve coding efficiency.

 ### `--adjacentChildContextualization=0|1`
 Controls the contextualization of occupancy bits according to the state of adjacent children of neighbouring nodes.